prantiknoor/learning-web-automation/assignment-01/README.md

 ## Step 05: Parse the file with `puppeteer`

 Rendering html file in puppeteer and parsing data from there was new from there.
 A new learning.

+## Step 06: Puppeteer script to extract price from another page

+It was easy.
+Go to the url, after loading, query the product price.